gelono/team_users/README.md

 The postgres database is used with DEBUG=True and otherwise database is sqlite.
 There are two main entities in the database - Team and Participant.
 There is a one-to-many relationship between them.
 Participant is necessarily tied to Team.
 In turn, a Team may not have participants.

+It also implements a CI element with automatic code checking - flake8 and unit tests.

 To run the project use the following commands:

 Install requirements: